-ii.
 An Aggregate Base Course shall be placed on top of the subbase course.
 The Aggregate Base Course shall be screened or crushed gravel of hard durable particles free from vegetative matter, lumps, or balls of clay and other deleterious substances.
-The gradation of the part that passes a three-inch (3") square mesh sieve shall meet the grading requirements of Table 11.5-4 of this Ordinance.
+The gradation of the part that passes a three-inch (3") square mesh sieve shall meet the grading requirements of Table 11.5-4.